This operation is used with the GameLift FleetIQ solution and game server groups.

 GameServerGroupName -> (string)

 A developer-defined identifier for the game server group.
-The name is unique for each Region in each AWS account.
+The name is unique for each Region in each Amazon Web Services account.

 GameServerGroupArn -> (string)